Updated: 12/14/2021 | Maui Travel Guide

 Things to Do and See

-- Haleakala is a fantastic outing if you’ve not done it.
+- Haleakala is a fantastic outing if you’re interested in seeing the sunrise and sunset.
 There are two ways to go about seeing the sunrise and sunset at Haleakala:

-- Book with Valley Isle Excursions!
+- Take a Tour Bus: We booked with Valley Isle Excursions!
 We cannot express how impressed we were with their Haleakala sunrise tour.
 They took care of everything so that we could enjoy the views.
-They pick up pretty early (2-3am) but you can sleep on the bus while ascending.
+They pick up pretty early (around 2-3 am) but you can sleep on the bus while ascending.
+They also provide refreshments, food and outerwear during the tour.

-- You also have the option to Hike Sliding Sands trail into Haleakala.
+- Hike into Haleakala: You also have the option to hike the Sliding Sands trail into Haleakala.
 You start at about 10,000 feet and then descend into the Crate.
 It will look like you’re on Mars and you’ll need a winter coat and gloves because it’s very cold.
-The air is thin up there so when you are heading back up to the summit where you will park you will notice you’ll need to stop more than normal due to less oxygen￼.
-That volcano is one of my favorite places on the planet.
-Pure magic! #MauiMagic You can also park at a lower parking lot and then hike up and back down but I’ve always parked at the very top and then entered the Crater from there.
+The air is thin up there so when you are heading back up to the summit (where you will park), you will notice you’ll need to stop more than normal due to less oxygen.
+The volcano is one of our favorite places on the planet.
+Pure magic or #MauiMagic!
+You can also park at a lower parking lot and then hike up and back down but we’ve always parked at the very top and then entered the Crater from there.

 - Surfing Goat Dairy Farm is next to the Lavender Farm.
 We highly recommend combining the two attractions into your day.